JSunOfficial-arch/TOKEN-COLLECTIVE/README.md

 ---

-## 📌 Status & Roadmap
+📌 Status & Roadmap

-- 🔄 Current stage: Core framework established, external mirrors partially synchronized (OSF, HAL, GitHub)
+• 🔄 Current stage: Core framework established, external mirrors partially synchronized (OSF, HAL, GitHub)
-- ✅ README + LICENSE completed
+• ✅ README + LICENSE completed
-- 🔜 Coming next:
+• 🔜 Coming next:
-  - [ ] Wiki Modules
+   ◦ Wiki Modules
-  - [ ] Token Maps & Visual Architecture
+   ◦ Token Maps & Visual Architecture
-  - [ ] Structural Testing Logs
+   ◦ Structural Testing Logs
-  - [ ] English Academic Abstracts (HAL pending)
+   ◦ English Academic Abstracts (HAL pending)

----
+⚠️ Usage & Attribution Policy (Structural License Overlay)

+This repository documents an original structural framework.
+The token modeling logic, emergent pattern layers, and framework sequences are the author’s intellectual creation.

+> Adaptation is not limited to literal copying.
+> Reframing, modular reuse, concept translation, or embedding structural layers into new contexts — even partially — **requires explicit permission**.

+Citations are welcome.
+However, derivative works, including repackaged or renamed structural logics, **must seek author approval and provide clear attribution**.

+If in doubt, contact the author before reuse:
+📨 jsun.token.collective [at] proton.me

-## Why This Matters
+🧠 Why This Matters

-This work aims to prove that **language is not just meaning—it is structure in motion**.
+This work aims to prove that language is not just meaning — it is structure in motion.
-By tuning into token behavior and emergent group rhythm, we may build AI systems that **resonate** rather than merely **respond**.
+By tuning into token behavior and emergent group rhythm, we may build AI systems that **resonate rather than merely respond**.

 Registered here is the foundational version of TOKEN‑COLLECTIVE.
-Feel free to explore and cite—but please request author approval before adapting or extending its structure.
+Feel free to explore and cite — but **do not adapt, modularize, or integrate its structure** without permission.